 We will now create a PLC with HMI Training and learning environment.
+We will use the Automation Direct Do-More programming software tied into the Advanced HMI learning package via Modbus TCP.
 All of the software is free and fully functional.
-Learn PLC programming and use a powerful HMI (Human Machine Interface) easily and free.
-We will use the Automation Direct Do-More programming software tied into the Advanced HMI learning package via Modbus TCP.
+Learn PLC programming and use a powerful HMI (Human Machine Interface) easily and freely.

-Setting up our PLC and HMI Learning Enviroment
+Setting up our PLC and HMI Learning environment

 Modbus TCP Addresses – Communication between HMI and PLC

-Since we will be communicating via Modbus TCP, the following table shows the Coil/Register Numbers and the associated Do-More PLC Addresses.
+Since we will communicate via Modbus TCP, the following table shows the Coil/Register Numbers and the associated Do-More PLC Addresses.

 |Coil/Register Numbers||Data Addresses||Type||Do-More PLC||Table Name|